GeneralDynamicInformationSoftware/postgrate/README.md

 - rollbackDirectory: Override the default rollbacks directory name.
 - autoCreateRollbacks: Set to true to automatically create rollback files.
 - migrationsTableName: Name of the table created in your database.
+- seedDirectory: Directory to use to store the seed file.

 #